 Howe goes home

 General Howe made plans to return to England for the winter, hoping, perhaps, that by spring there would be no need to return.
-He had already been knighted for his victory on Long Island, and there was every reason to be hopeful that he would soon receive credit for having ended the rebellion without undo loss of life on either side.
+He had already been knighted for his victory on Long Island, and there was every reason to be hopeful that he would soon receive credit for having ended the rebellion without undue loss of life on either side.

 Perhaps another week of good fortune would have allowed him to achieve his goal.
 But on Christmas night Washington crossed the Delaware River with his small army and the next day surprised Britain's German allies at Trenton, taking nearly 1,000 prisoners.
 Then, after pleading with his troops to stay just a few days past the end of their enlistments, he outwitted General Charles Earl Cornwallis and defeated three British regiments in Princeton, taking more than 400 additional prisoners.